gordon-ferguson/nixvim/README.md

 ## Try it out yourself!

-To test your configuration simply clone the repository (with either Nix or NixOS installed) and run the following command
+To test your configuration simply clone the repository (with either Nix or NixOS installed), enter the directory, and run the following command

 ```
 nix run .